dgryski/go-perfbook/performance.md

 You get to choose what to optimize and when to optimize.
 You can move the slider between "Fast Software" and "Fast Deployment"

-People here and mindlessly repeat "premature optimization is the root of all evil", but they miss the full context of the quote.
+People hear and mindlessly repeat "premature optimization is the root of all evil", but they miss the full context of the quote.

 "Programmers waste enormous amounts of time thinking about, or worrying about,